Ahmad al-Ghashmi: Activities as President

-President al-Ghashmi reinstated the 1970 Constitution, which had previously been suspended by al-Hamdi, the country's previous President, in 1974.
-However, an important body such as the Consultative Council was not reinstated, and at the same time the office of the President was introduced.
+President al-Ghashmi reinstated the 1970 Constitution, which had previously been suspended by al-Hamdi, the country's previous president, in 1974.
+However, an important body such as the Consultative Council was not reinstated, and at the same time the office of the president was introduced.
 The presidency was restored on 22 April 1978, when the Constituent People's Assembly approved the abolition of the Military Command Council and appointed al-Ghashmi as president.

 He appointed Ali Abdullah Saleh as military governor in Taiz, who became the next president.

-Death
+Assassination

-His assassination occurred on 24 June 1978 when he was meeting an envoy sent by People's Democratic Republic of Yemen President, Salim Rubai Ali.
+President al-Ghashmi's assassination occurred on 24 June 1978 when he was meeting an envoy sent by People's Democratic Republic of Yemen President, Salim Rubai Ali.
 A briefcase, reportedly containing a secret message, exploded, killing both al-Ghashmi and the envoy.
 It is not conclusively known who set off the explosion.
+Ali himself would later be killed two days later.